eclipse-cbi/jiro/documentation/USER_DOC.md

 }
 ```

-### How do I run UI-tests on the new infra?
+### How do I run UI-tests on the cluster-based infra?

   - In general, you can use a pre-built/custom docker image and Jenkins
     pipelines, see
     <https://wiki.eclipse.org/Jenkins#How_do_I_run_my_build_in_a_custom_container.3F>.
-  - To ease the migration/transition, we provide a pod template based on
-    CentOS 7 (label: "centos-7"), which was formerly know as the
-    migration pod template (the label "migration" still works).
-This
-    docker image should be quite close to the environment on the old
-    infrastructure.
   - If your project requires specific dependencies, you can try to use
     the "centos-7" pod template.
 If it does not work, use a
     pre-build/custom docker image.